inBeat/inbeat-website/content/singles/pricing.md

       answer: "You receive your credits every month on the date you signed up for your paid plan.
 If you upgrade your plan, you immediately receive the number of credits of the new plan."
     - answer: >-
         Our system will warn you if you exceed your plan limit.
-You will be able to uprade your plan at this stage.
+You will be able to upgrade your plan at this stage.
       question: Can I exceed my plan's credit?
-    - question: When do you reset the weekly searches count?
-      answer: "Irrespective of your signup date, the weekly searches count is reset every Sunday, at 11:59PM EST."
     - answer: >-
         We sure do!
 Contact us directly at david@inbeat.co and we will unlock our charity plan for you.